Title: Under the Moon : Goddesses Rising Book 1

 Their power gives them strength…and makes them targets.

 Quinn Caldwell is the epitome of a modern goddess.
 Her power source is the moon, her abilities restricted only by physical resources and lunar phase.
-She runs a consulting business and her father’s bar, serves on the board of the ancient Society for Goddess Education and Defense, and yearns for Nick Jarrett, professional goddess protector and the soul mate clip_image002she can never have.
+She runs a consulting business and her father’s bar, serves on the board of the ancient Society for Goddess Education and Defense, and yearns for Nick Jarrett, professional goddess protector and the soul mate she can never have.

 But someone has developed the rare and difficult ability to drain a goddess of her powers, and Quinn is a target.
 With the world thinking Nick has gone rogue (whatever that means) and that Quinn is influenced by “family ties” she didn’t know she had, keeping themselves safe while working to find the enemy proves harder each day.